quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📈 Equity Curve (Since June 2001)

 📌 *Note: All returns are calculated on an annual basis and expressed as a percentage of initial capital.
-Profits are in TWD.*
+Profits are in HKD.*

 ## 📌 Notes